wendyverdonk93/docs/content/integration-team/connectjs.md

 ## Example
-Contact us at <integration@multisafepay.com> for a proof of concept.
+Email our Integration Team at <integration@multisafepay.com> for a proof of concept.